 - Require authentication for share links: If enabled, your share links cannot be anonymously viewed.
-Instead, anyone who views the share link will need to be a member of your Enterprise organization and will need to login to view the share link.
+Instead, anyone who views the share link will need to be a member of your Enterprise organization and will need to sign in before viewing the share link.
 If enabled, this applies globally and cannot be overridden on individual share links.

-- Can invite members to the company: If enabled, Managers can add additional Managers, Contributors, and Reviewers to your Enterprise organization but cannot add Admins.
-If this is disabled, only Admins can invite new users to join the Enterprise organization.
+- Can invite members to the company: If enabled, managers can add or remove managers, contributors, and reviewers; however, they cannot add or remove admins.
+If this is disabled, only admins can add or remove users.

-- Can preview and join all company prototypes: If given this option, Contributors can see every prototype in the account and can join it.
-If this is disabled, a member of the prototype would need to invite them to collaborate on the prototype before they would be able to see it.
-Once the user has joined the prototype they can edit and delete it.
+- Can preview and join all company projects: If given this option, contributors can see every project in the account and can join it.
+Contributors can edit and delete projects.
+If the contributor role is not enabled for a particular individual, a member of the prototype would need to invite that individual to collaborate on the prototype before they would be able to see it.

-- Can view and create private comments and dev notes: If disabled, a Reviewer will not be able to view existing private comments or dev notes nor will they be able to create new ones.
-This is useful for internal discussions (e.g. discussions with devs about implementation) that may not be relevant to the Reviewer.
+- Can view and create private comments and notes: If disabled, a reviewer will not be able to view existing private comments or notes, nor will they be able to create new ones.
+This is useful for internal discussions (e.g. discussions with devs about implementation) that may not be relevant to the reviewer.

 - Can view activity: When disabled, this prevents a reviewer from seeing the organization-wide activity page or the activity tab within a prototype even for prototypes on which they're members.
 This permission is meant for organizations that want to be able to perform work in InVision without making a detailed log of that activity available to their clients.

 If an Enterprise user clicks a share link for a prototype they're not authorized to view, they can request access.